zandi/ebpf-stack-pivot-detection/whitepaper.md

 works, but alternative approaches should be tested in hopes of finding techniques with better performance or fewer false negatives.

-Research is ongoing for more reliable handling of Golang programs, especially as Golang user stacks are grown and relocated in new heap arenas.
+Current techniques to detect and allow Golang user stacks need to be tested on more in-production clusters to evaluate if Golang false positives can still occur, and if so how often.

 More research is needed on how VMAs are allocated and merged, to improve distinguishing between different memory regions.

+Rare cases of a VMA for an address not being found need to be analyzed.

 Testing against in-the-wild exploits using a stack pivot is necessary for a clearer picture on real-world efficacy.
 Previous attempts faced issues in replicating public exploits.

-Running the proof-of-concept on in-production systems and clusters is necessary for further stress testing and uncovering of less common false positives.
+Running the proof-of-concept on in-production systems and clusters is necessary for further stress testing and uncovering of rarer false positives.

 # Appendix I: Prior Work